 Did you think the arrival of fall meant packing away your festival gear?
 Well, think again: New Orleans has a plethora of smaller neighborhood events in the months ahead, and leading the pack is the Tremé Fall Festival.

-Started by the Historic Faubourg Treme Association (HFTA) in 2015, the festival attracted more than 1,500 attendees in its inaugural year and raised more than $25,000 to benefit the restoration of St. Augustine Church, a cultural landmark at the heart of the street festival.
-Organizers Naydja and Adolph Bynum are looking forward to building on a successful first year with more varied food options and an expanded number of arts and crafts vendors.
+Started by the Historic Faubourg Tremé Association (HFTA) in 2015, the festival has raised more than $50,000 to benefit the restoration of St. Augustine Church, a cultural landmark at the heart of the street festival, since its inaugural year.
+The festival is held at Henriette Delille and Governor Nicholls streets in Tremé from 11 a.m. to 7 p.m. on Saturday, Oct.
+5.

-Although it’s only in its third year, Tremé Fall Fest has all the makings of a quintessential New Orleans street festival: great music, delectable food, local arts and crafts, and a good cause behind it.
+Although it’s only in its fifth year, Tremé Fall Fest has become a quintessential New Orleans street festival: great music, delicious food, local arts and crafts, and a good cause behind it.

 Tremé has the distinction of being America’s oldest African-American neighborhood settled by free people of color, and the St. Augustine Church is a treasured landmark in the area, dating back to 1841.

-Take a look at this year’s lineup, packing in considerable talent over the course of eight hours.
-There’s a little something for everybody, from the legendary Tremé All-stars to the Hot 8 Brass Band.
-Sets are short, keeping the energy up and your toes tapping.
+This year’s festival packs considerable talent.
+There’s a little something for everyone, from the legendary Tremé All-stars to Kermit Ruffins & The BBQ Swingers.
+Sets are short, keeping the energy high and your toes tapping.
 And lest we forget, the best part of small festivals is foregoing your “cubes” and not having to choose between musical acts.
 For the full music lineup, head to the Tremé fall fest website.

 Food, Crafts, and More

-The festival not only celebrates Faubourg Tremé, it’s also dedicated to the continuing restoration of St. Augustine Church and surrounding landmarks.
+The festival not only celebrates Faubourg Tremé, but it’s also dedicated to the continuing restoration of St. Augustine Church and surrounding landmarks.
 While the event is free, donations are encouraged.
-Funds raised this year will be used to continue the church’s restorations and also aide other Tremé organizations.
-All the more reason to donate the cost of a ticket and enjoy a weekend outdoors!
+Funds raised will be used to continue the church’s restorations and aide other Tremé organizations dedicated to enriching the neighborhood.